RyanBeerBarron/aoc2024-bash/README.md

 - `sort`
 - `rm`

-I writing a `sort` function in bash is easily doable, and for `mkfifo` and `rm` I have an alternate solution.
+Writing a `sort` function in bash is doable, and for `mkfifo` and `rm` I have an alternate solution.
 So none of them are mandatory.
 I might modify the solution to day 1 later on.